gessi-chatbots/TFM-Moonsammy-2024/README.md

 ## Dataset

-We used the dataset from the paper Unveiling Competition Dynamics by Motger et al. This paper selected a subset of microblogging apps which included Twitter, Mastodon, and 10 additional microblogging Android mobile apps based on user crowdsourced software recommendations from the [AlternativeTo platform](https://alternativeto.net/software/twitter/?platform=android).
+We used the dataset from the paper [Unveiling Competition Dynamics in Mobile App Markets through User Reviews]([https://alternativeto.net/software/twitter/?platform=android](https://arxiv.org/abs/2312.01981)) by Motger et al. This paper selected a subset of microblogging apps which included Twitter, Mastodon, and 10 additional microblogging Android mobile apps based on user crowdsourced software recommendations from the [AlternativeTo platform](https://alternativeto.net/software/twitter/?platform=android).
 For each app, Motger et al. collected all reviews available in multiple repositories published within a time window of 52 weeks (~1 year), from June 9th, 2022 to June 7th, 2023 (included).
 From the complete list of 12 microblogging apps, we excluded 2 apps for which the number of available reviews was insufficient for statistical analysis.
 The complete list of apps and the number of available reviews is reported in the following table.

 | App name      | App package                 | #reviews |
 |---------------|-----------------------------|----------|